nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 5. The system should be usable by someone who's tech illiterate
 6. The system should work on both 32-bit and 64-bit environments
 7. The system will need at least 100MB of disk space to run the application
-8. Teaching Assistant's Assistant should give constructive feedback for invalid command
+8. Teaching Assistant Assistant should give constructive feedback for invalid command
-9. Teaching Assistant's Assistant should be able to work in an offline setting
+9. Teaching Assistant Assistant should be able to work in an offline setting

 ### Glossary